-By completing this requisition, you are indicating that you need assistance from a graduate student in performing research or creative endeavors as a University of Michigan-Flint faculty member in the 2013-2014 academic year.
-Faculty can submit multiple requests for GSRAs.
+By completing this requisition, you are indicating that you need assistance from a graduate student in performing research or creative endeavors as a University of Michigan-Flint faculty member in the 2014-2015 academic year.
+Faculty can submit multiple requests for GSRAs or indicate they need more than one student for the same position.
 Please note that current funding for this program may not allow the Office of Graduate Programs to offer or fill every position requested.
 Staff at UM-Flint may apply for GSRA positions, but preference will be given to full-time faculty members if there are more requests than funds available for positions.

 Faculty may identify a graduate student as a “candidate in mind” for the position if desired.
 The position will still be posted and other students may apply, but the candidate in mind will be appointed provided they apply through Human Resources, accept the appointment, and meet the minimum criteria.
-Students will apply for the position online through Human Resources beginning April 3; deadline to apply is June 1.
-Following the application period, the supervising faculty member will be sent applications and essays of all students that apply.
+Students will apply for the position online through Human Resources beginning April 7; deadline to apply is June 1.
+Following the application period, the supervising faculty member will be sent applications, resumes, and cover letters of all students that apply.
 The faculty member will rank the acceptable candidates in order of preference.
 If the top candidate is not available, the next candidate will be appointed.

 If your position is approved and funded, please note that you will be responsible for supervision of the graduate student’s work as a GSRA and must provide periodic reports to the Office of Graduate Programs.
 Students are not required to submit timesheets, but individual faculty members may choose to monitor their time in whatever way they deem necessary to ensure assigned work is completed in a timely manner.